-Whether you need to cut an expanded or old and rusty metal, you can count on this plasma cutter to do the job perfectly well.
+Whether you need to cut an old and rusty metal, you can count on this plasma cutter to do the job perfectly well.
 The plasma cutter comes with a built-in air dryer and regulator that makes it a breeze to operate.

 - Drag torch technology